xishansnow/ElementsOfStatisticalLearning/elements_of_statistical_learning/08-Model-Inference-and-Averaging/Bibliographic-Notes.md

 [^14]: Wolpert, D. (1992).
 Stacked generalization, Neural Networks 5: 241–259.
 [^15]: Leblanc, M. and Tibshirani, R. (1996).
 Combining estimates in regression and classification, Journal of the American Statistical Association 91: 1641–1650.
 [^16]: Madigan, D. and Raftery, A. (1994).
 Model selection and accounting for model uncertainty using Occam’s window, Journal of the American Statistical Association 89: 1535–46.
 [^17]: Tibshirani, R. and Knight, K. (1999).
-Model search and inference by bootstrap “bumping, Journal of Computational and Graphical Statistics 8: 671–686.
+Model search and inference by bootstrap “`bumping`, Journal of Computational and Graphical Statistics 8: 671–686.
 [^18]: Neal, R. (1996).
 Bayesian Learning for Neural Networks, Springer, New York.
 [^19]: Csiszar, I. and Tusn´ady, G. (1984).
 Information geometry and alternating minimization procedures, Statistics & Decisions Supplement Issue 1: 205–237.
 [^20]: Hathaway, R. J. (1986).
 Another interpretation of the EM algorithm for mixture distributions, Statistics & Probability Letters 4: 53–56.